jjvanzon/Circular-Language-Spec/constructs-drafts/locking.md

 How can you alter a method at the same time?
 Didn’t I at some point decide that when multiple users alter the same data, they should be communicating about it?
 Yes they should, unless it’s accepted that the data is that volatile.

 A user can lock some data.
-That would be handy, so there might be no intruders.
+That might be handy, so there might be no intruders.
 An object is also a user.
 It can also lock data.
 But unless he locks it, it can change at any time.